GauravBh1010tt/DL-text/README.md

 labels = [1,0,1,0]
 ```

-Let's define a model for the these type of tasks
+Let's define a model for these type of tasks

 ``` python